GULibrarySandbox/intro-text-mining-analysis-old/content/2-how.md

 -	Named entity recognition
 -	Syntactic parsing
 -	(Semantic Role Labeling)?? source: Dr. Yoshimasa Tsuruoka's tutorial at the National Centre for Text Mining here: http://www.nactem.ac.uk/teaching/

+With these parts we can create new data on the resource, look for themes and relationships in the text and identify person and place names.

 ## Machine learning